The best sunsets (and sunrises) in Vietnam are waiting for you…

 In terms of the best time of the day to get that stunning panoramic shot away, it’s always early in the morning for sunrise, no later than 6am, and in the early evening twilight for sunset, just after 5.30pm, as the sun dips slowly beyond the horizon.

-One thing’s for sure, Halong Bay sunrises and sunsets are something you won’t forget, so making that little effort to be there at the right time of year, and at the right time of day, is well worth it.
+One thing’s for sure, Halong Bay sunset and sunrise re something you won’t forget, so making that little effort to be there at the right time of year, and at the right time of day, is well worth it.

-Location is everything: the best places in Halong Bay
+Location is everything: best places to watch sunrise and sunset in Halong Bay

 Great photo ops abound in Halong Bay, so once you’re there, you won’t have to go too far to discover that photo-worthy scene.